Citizen Forester Program

 This group of highly skilled volunteers have attended Trees 101, Trees 201, Stand Up for Trees and the Tree Planting Workshop, have qualified as a Team Leader and have been selected by Casey Trees staff as demonstrating exemplary knowledge and leadership.
 Lead Citizen Foresters serve as liaisons between Casey Trees and the Community Tree Planting’s Project Organizer.
 Lead Citizen Foresters meet with the Project Organizer early in the planning stage and assist with tree selection, placement, community involvement and problem troubleshooting.

 Amplify your voice by becoming a Tree Advocate!
 Our program is designed to develop a network of trained volunteers ready to stand up for trees in their neighborhood and across the city.
-Offering expertise and resources, Casey Trees help volunteers connect with city leaders and other residents to push for change in their communities.
-Our most committed advocacy volunteers will earn the distinction of becoming an official Tree Advocate.
+Offering expertise and resources, we help volunteers connect with city leaders and other residents to push for change in their communities.

-There are four steps to becoming a Tree Advocate:
+There are three steps to becoming a Tree Advocate:

 - Attend the Stand Up for Trees class